tatinCode/temperature-coverter/README.md

-# fahrenheit-coverter
+# temperature-coverter
-Fahrenheit converter made in js
+A basic Fahrenheit converter made in js